How To Care For Your Pure Linen

 Linen is a fabric woven from the fibres of a flax plant – not cotton.

 Flax is a less-known yet intriguing crop used in various ways, such as producing oil, fabric, food and more.

-The species grown specfically for linen production is known as linum usitatissium.
-This translates from Latin as "the most useful kind of flax", and we're right on board.
+The species grown specifically for linen production is known as linum usitatissium.
+This translates from Latin into English as "the most useful kind of flax", and we're right on board.

-Flax that produces linen has a short-growing cycle of only 100 days (short in botanical terms).
+Flax that produces linen has a short-growing cycle of only 100 days (in botanical terms, this is pretty short).
 In this time, the plant grows into long stems, blooming into a flower for one day only.

 Following this, the flax plant is uprooted and stacked into hedges to dry while its seeds are removed.

 Finally, the plant is exposed to moisture, combing, spinning, weaving and dying – an exhaustive process with a phenomenal result.

 For those of you more familiar with sleeping in cotton sateen or cotton percale, both of which have a silkier feel, pure linen bedding can take time getting used to.

 But while newly purchased linen may feel coarser than the silkier stuff, the more it's used and laundered, the softer it becomes.